Digit112/Web-Quiz/README.md

 The Library object is the root JSON object.
 It has the following properties:

 - `version`: Should always be `1`.
-- `author`: Name or other identifier for the author.
+- `author` (optional): Name or other identifier for the author.
-- `title`: Identifier for the library.
+- `title` (optional): Identifier for the library.
+- `description` (optional): Will be displayed above the library.
+Put anything you'd like the user to see.
+Supports markdown.
+You can set this to an array of strings, in which case every string will be its own paragraph.
+- `see-also` (optional): A list of references.
+Each reference can be a string - in which case it is interpreted as a hyperlink to be shown to the user - or an array of exactly two strings, in which case the first string is text to be shown and the second string is the hyperlink.
 - `adaptation-rate` (optional; default 0.15): The amount that the mastery level of a question changes to reflect recent answers to a given question.
 A higher value makes the mastery level more responsive to user progress, but reduces its accuracy as a measure of user comprehension.
 Ranges from 0 to 1.
 Note that the mastery level is used to control windowing.
 - `starting-mastery` (optional; default 0.5): The starting mastery level of new questions which the user has not answered.
 Ranges from 0 - 1.
 - `adaptive-weight-bias` (optional; default 4.5): The degree to which unmastered questions are preferred over mastered ones during random question generation with adaptivity enabled.
 Ranges from 1 to infinity, with 1 being equivalent to having no adaptivity at all.
 Totally unmastered questions are ADAPTIVE_WEIGHT_BIAS times more likely to be chosen than totally mastered questions.